 Who has the cheapest state minimum auto insurance for seniors in Maine?

-Based on our data, $222 offers the lowest state minimum auto insurance rates for seniors in Maine, at $222 yearly.
-Frankenmuth Insurance and Geico also provide affordable rates on state minimum coverage for seniors in Maine.
+According to our data, Auto-Owners offers the cheapest state minimum auto insurance for seniors in Maine at about $222 a year, on average.
+Frankenmuth Insurance and GEICO also scored high when it comes to cheap state minimum insurance coverage for seniors in Maine.

 Which companies offer the cheapest liability car insurance for seniors in Maine?